CD3/gsc/README.md

   simulate_typing (on|off)  Turn typing simulation mode on/off.
   pause COUNT               Pause for COUNT tenths of a second ('pause 5' will pause for one half second). passthrough               Enable passthrough mode.
-All user input will be passed directly to the terminal until Ctrl-D.
+All user input will be passed directly to the terminal until Ctrl-D. stdout (on|off)           Turn stdout of the shell process on/off.
+This allows you to run some commands silently. pause_min COUNT           Set minimum pause time (in # of tenths of a second) when simulating typing. pause_max COUNT           Set minimum pause time (in # of tenths of a second) when simulating typing.

   Several short versions of each command are supported. int   -> interactive